Here are some advanced searching techniques for 100LL.com.

 Choosing search terms

-Choosing the right search terms is the key to finding the fuel price information you need.
+Choosing the right search terms is the key to finding the information you need.

 Start with the obvious–if you're looking for an FBO in Kansas, search for KS.